InteragencyEcologicalProgram/Getting_Started/README.md

 1. You may also want to check your agency/organization/school's policies on data sharing rights and requirements.

 ## Resources
+Open science isn't just one thing.
+It's up to each team to decide how open they want their process to be and what's practical for their project.
+Teams may decide to start with proprietary tools and move towards more open tools in the future.
+Below are a few resources on open tools.
+We may update these from time to time as we find new and useful tools or resources.
 1. __Open Source Tools__:
    1. Data processing, manipulation and visualization; statistics:
       1. [R](https://cran.r-project.org/) or [RStudio](https://www.rstudio.com/)